ROCm/HIP/docs/reference/glossary.md

 - "active host thread" - the thread which is running the HIP APIs.

-- HIP-Clang - Heterogeneous AMDGPU Compiler, with its capability to compile HIP programs on AMD platform (https://github.com/RadeonOpenCompute/llvm-project).
+- HIP-Clang - Heterogeneous AMDGPU Compiler, with its capability to compile HIP programs on AMD platform (https://github.com/ROCm/llvm-project).

-- clr - a repository for AMD Common Language Runtime, contains source codes for AMD's compute languages runtimes: HIP and OpenCL™. clr (https://github.com/ROCm/clr) contains the following three parts,
+- clr - a repository for AMD Common Language Runtime, contains source codes for AMD's compute languages runtimes: HIP and OpenCLâ„¢. clr (https://github.com/ROCm/clr) contains the following three parts,
 hipamd: contains implementation of HIP language on AMD platform.
-rocclr: contains common runtime used in HIP and OpenCL™, which provides virtual device interfaces that compute runtimes interact with different backends such as ROCr on Linux or PAL on Windows.
+rocclr: contains common runtime used in HIP and OpenCLâ„¢, which provides virtual device interfaces that compute runtimes interact with different backends such as ROCr on Linux or PAL on Windows.
-opencl: contains implementation of OpenCL™ on AMD platform.
+opencl: contains implementation of OpenCLâ„¢ on AMD platform.

 - hipify tools - tools to convert CUDA code to portable C++ code (https://github.com/ROCm/HIPIFY).